 - Writing course books for an international publisher

 - Becoming an editor for a TESOL publisher

 Your Professional Development

 Students graduating with an MA Education with TESOL will find career progression enhanced as a direct, or indirect, result of following this course.
-More significantly, you will have developed professionally and have the opportunity to move into teacher professional development, management of language schools or language businesses and to engage in writing materials or tests.

 Alongside the MA, for students who wish to progress towards achieving QTS, opportunities exist to complete our pre-teaching course which can assist you with gaining a place on one of our PGCE courses.